jbribiesca/liri-node-app/README.md

 Welcome the LIRI app, it will let you use predefined search terms to find exactly what you are looking for in an all in one solution.

 # How to begin

+You will need to create your own .env with your own API keys formatted this way:

+SPOTIFY_ID=key
+SPOTIFY_SECRET=key
+BANDSAPIKEY=key
+OMDBAPIKEY=key

 All you have to do is call:
 node liri.js